For an optimal view of our website, please rotate your tablet horizontally.

 Qasr al-Mshatta is world-famous for the elaborate ornamentation of its southern main façade with detailed reliefs deeply carved into the limestone.
 On the western (left) section, between zigzag-like moldings and magnificent rosettes and octagons, animals and human figures are depicted under a web of vines.
 On the right side of the gate the decorations are geometric, probably due to the presence of the mosque behind.

-The western façade was sent to Germany in 1903 in gratitude for the construction of the Hejaz Railway.
+The decorated part of the southern façade was sent to Germany in 1903 in gratitude for the construction of the Hejaz Railway.
 It is on view at the Museum of Islamic Art, on Berlin’s Museum Island.
 In 2013, the original site was extensively restored in a joint project of the Kingdom of Jordan and the Federal Republic of Germany.

 (Introduction and photo descriptions, summarized from information on site, from Jordan's submission to UNESCO, as well as from the Museum of Islamic Art, Berlin.)